xybu/cs590-nfv/experiments/suricata/README.md

  > * Number Applications: 132

 From the log of Suricata we can confirm that the traffic consists of numerous procotols on various ISO/OSI layers.

+The peak throughput of the trace is approximately 2.13 MBps (diagram will given later), so our Ethernet link will support about 50 parallel TCPreplay processes.

 #### Performance Analysis